These are the best gay islands in Thailand to check out with everything you need to know to have a fantastic Thai gaycation!

 Unlike other islands, Phuket has an officially designated gay area known as the Paradise Complex where gay businesses flood the streets.
-Whether you’re hopping into Zag Club, which is an energetic club most renowned for its outstanding dance music, or visiting the Boat Bar, which is our personal favorite for its eclectic crowd and classic pop music, it will be easy to see just how much this neighborhood thrives on its nightlife.
+Whether you’re hopping into Zag Club, which is an energetic club most renowned for its outstanding dance music, or one of the many gay bars in Paradise Complex, it will be easy to see just how much this neighborhood thrives on its nightlife.
 Honestly, even without setting foot into a single establishment within the Paradise Complex, the gay scene of Phuket spills outside every evening when exotic dancers strut their stuff up and down the pedestrian roads.

 Aside from the Paradise Complex, we found Patong Beach to be the most welcoming and entertaining place on the island.
 And by entertaining, I most certainly do mean naughty.
 While Patong is the focal point for Phuket Pride in April, the beach stays rather busy all year long with countless other riotous extravaganzas.

 Essentially, if you’re looking for some gay parties and want to escape the crowds of Bangkok, make your way out to Koh Phuket and get your freak on, gurl!

 We strongly feel like Phuket Gay Homestay lives up to its name by providing its guests with a real home away from home.
 This quaint B&B houses only 10 people at a time, which makes it an easy task to meet others and share your vacation with friendly companions.
 Only gay men are allowed in the homestay, and the rules are kept very simple: no gambling, no drugs, and no drama!

 2. Koh Samet